-December is a natural time to reflect upon the accomplishments of the past 12 months, and to set goals and objectives for the New Year.
+December is a natural time to reflect upon 2019 accomplishments and set goals and objectives for 2020.

-In doing so however, most of us think too much about next year, and too little about our longer term and multi-year business horizons.
+In doing so however, most of us think too much just about next year…

-And, given high rates of personnel turnover endemic to our ever-increasing “low switching cost” workplace, it can feel even more difficult to do so from a “bottoms-up” resource and organizational chart basis.
+And…given high rates of personnel turnover endemic to our “low switching cost” modern workplace, it can feel even more difficult to do so from a “bottoms-up” resource and organizational chart basis.

 But forecast we must.

 Because it is only through longer – term thinking and planning that we access our “reflective cores” to conjure up truly breakthrough business ideas.

 Leveraging our company’s intellectual and brand assets to develop new products and services

 Launching new marketing campaigns to target new customers in new markets